vincentbergeron33/Score-Board/README.md

 __Timer testing__

 - The play & pause button have been tested.
 Once the play button is clicked, it is disabled and only the pause button is abled.
-Once the pause button is clicked, the it is disabled and the play button is abled.
+Once the pause button is clicked, it is disabled and the play button is abled.
 ![Play Disabled](assets/images/play%20disabled.png)
 ![Pause Disabled](assets/images/pause-disabled.png)

 - The setting button becomes disabled once click to ensure a maximum of one form is created.
 Once the form is submitted to change the time, it becomes abled.
 ![Set Time Disabled](assets/images/set-time-disabled.png);

-- The seconds in the set timer form is limited to 59 and it will send back an error is the user pt a value higher then 59.
+- The seconds in the set timer form is limited to 59 and it will send back an error is the user pt a value higher than 59.

 - The second and minutes are always showing with a minimum of 2 numbers in the timer.
-If a value of 8 mind and 0 secondes is entered in the set timmer form, it will show a value of 08:00.
+If a value of 8 mind and 0 seconde is entered in the set timer form, it will show a value of 08:00.

 ![Double Number](assets/images/double-number.png)